As the war for top talent ensues, investing in and caring about people is critical to your company’s success.

 Moving on to Blueboard, sitting squarely in Stage 4.
 We partner with hundreds of companies to deliver an effective and streamlined employee recognition platform that bridges personalization with scale.
-Send rewards with just one click, invite employees to browse from hundreds of hand-curated experiences, let our Concierge team completely spoil them, and understand the impact of your recognition efforts through our automated post-experience surveys.
+Send employee rewards with just one click, invite employees to browse from hundreds of hand-curated experiences, let our Concierge team completely spoil them, and understand the impact of your employee recognition efforts through our automated post-experience surveys.

 And the best part about Blueboard?
-We take a typically insular event, and make it highly shareable, giving your recognition efforts longevity that would never happen with monetary or gift card rewards.
+We take a typically insular event, and make it highly shareable, giving your employee recognition efforts longevity that would never happen with monetary or gift card rewards.
 Thinking back to the last time your boss gave you a gift card for a job well done - in the moment your excitement is high, but after receiving it, did you just toss it into your purse or desk drawer?
 Did you maybe even re-gift it to Uncle Bob at Christmas?

-Let’s instead look at Experiential Rewards: similar build up in excitement and value during the recognition moment, but the after-effect?
+Let’s instead look at Experiential Employee Rewards: similar build up in excitement and value during the employee recognition moment, but the after-effect?
 Soaring excitement and feeling of value as the employee goes out and about on their experience, recording and sharing memories across social media.
 When they get back to the office, they’re brimming with excitement recapping their adventure with coworkers in your micro-kitchen or around the kombucha machine.
-And from there, you build a true Culture of Recognition, where employees are happy to celebrate each other’s achievements, and begin to model what reward-worthy behavior looks like for their peers.
+And from there, you build a true Culture of Recognition, where employees are happy to celebrate each other’s achievements, and begin to model what employee reward-worthy behavior looks like for their peers.

-At Blueboard, we not only deliver a recognition platform that allows managers and program admins to deliver rewards with one click, but also offer hundreds of experiential gifts for employees to choose from.
+At Blueboard, we not only deliver an employee recognition platform that allows managers and program admins to deliver employee rewards with one click, but also offer hundreds of experiential gifts for employees to choose from.
 Once they pick their favorite, employees are paired with a dedicated Concierge staff to further personalize their experience based on the employee’s preferences, location and availability.